Clinical Policy Bulletin: Diabetes Tests, Programs and Supplies

 The program is ordered by the physician treating the member's diabetes and includes a statement signed by the physician that the service is needed.

-The following diabetic supplies are considered medically necessary:
+The following diabetic supplies are considered medically necessary for persons with diabetes:

 Blood glucose monitors;

 Note: Coverage of diabetic supplies varies by medical and pharmacy plan.
 Please check plan documents for details.

 Lasette™ Laser Blood Glucose Monitoring Device:

 Aetna considers the Lasette laser blood glucose monitoring device (Cell Robotics International Inc., Albuquerque, NM), which uses a laser instead of a lancet to perforate the skin to obtain a blood sample for glucose measurement, experimental and investigational.
 There is insufficient evidence in the peer- reviewed medical literature that laser skin perforation offers clinically significant advantages over standard lancets.

 Aetna considers devices to measure glycated serum proteins (fructosamine) (e.g., Duet™ Glucose Control System by LXN Corporation) experimental and investigational because the clinical utility of monitoring glycated serum proteins has not been established.

 Aetna considers measurement of autoantibodies to GAD medically necessary for distinguishing type 1 from type 2 diabetes when the clinical history is ambiguous and the results of testing will influence patient management.
 Measurement of anti-GAD antibodies is also considered medically necessary in diagnosing stiff-person syndrome.
 Anti-GAD antibody measurement is considered experimental and investigational for predicting the onset of diabetes and for all other indications.